2 Helpful / 0 Not

 Cons: Sadly there were no holes at all for any sort of distance driving.
-If you're playing this course there's no need to bring anything other than fairway drivers and below.
-However, this really isn't much of a problem considering the original Bud Hill contains some longer holes.
+If you're playing this course there's no need to bring anything other faster than a mid range.
+However, this really isn't much of a problem considering the original Bud Hill contains some longer holes right next door.

 Pros: Nice short addition to the full-length Bud Hill.